Has it dawned on you yet that...

 "The 'Little You' and the Four Human Endowments"

 The "Little You" is an imaginary, third-person observer of your interactions with others.
-The four human endowments enable you to make choices under any circumstances.
-The "Little You" helps you make choices.
+The four human endowments enable you to make choices in any situation.
+The "Little You" helps you make those choices.

 "The Paradox of Self"